Committees and Special Interest Groups

 - Ad-hoc Legal (JD Ph.D.) - This committee responds to inquiries from the Executive Committee and Council about the intersections between law and psychology.

 - CE Application Approval - The CE Committee is responsible for the evaluation of proposed continuing education offerings to ensure quality and adherence to APA standards for approval of continuing education credits.
 This committee requires an investment of about 5-10 hours per quarter, with a bit more required around convention time.
 If you have interest in helping provide CE credits of value to your fellow psychologists, considering joining.
-Erica Johnson, Ph.D. is the current chair and can be contacted at email@example.com.
+Contact the WSPA Office to join our CE committee at email@example.com

-- Early Career Psychologists - The Early Career Psychologists (ECP) committee developes networking opportunities, career and growth programming for psychologists in their first 10 year of licensure.
+- Early Career Psychologists - The Early Career Psychologists (ECP) committee develops networking opportunities, career and growth programming for psychologists in their first 10 year of licensure.

 - Federal Advocacy - The Federal Advocacy Network operates in conjunction with APAs Practice Directorate to respond to emergent and on-going legislative concerns for psychologists at the Federal level.

-- Legislative Advocacy - The Legislative Advocacy Committee works in collaboration with the DPA, Lobbyist, UP-PAC, Grassroots Advocates, and the WSPA Board of Trustees to monitor and influence any legislation affecting: the practice of psychology, consumers of psychological services, or social polies of where there is relevant psychological research.
-It's also the LAC's goal to educate, inform, and alert members on legislation which has potential effects on psychological training, practice, or research endeavors.
+- Legislative Advocacy - The Legislative Advocacy Committee works in collaboration with the DPA, Lobbyist, UP-PAC, Grassroots Advocates, and the WSPA Board of Trustees to monitor and influence Washington State legislation affecting: the practice of psychology, consumers of psychological services, or social polices where there is relevant psychological research.
+It's also the LAC's goal to educate, inform, and alert members on legislation, which has potential effects on psychological training, practice, or research endeavors.